 Diving legend Terry Kennedy talks to us about his last chance to see his long-lost friend鈥 a giant manta ray鈥攚ho swam with him for two decades off Mexico鈥檚 Revillagigedo Islands.

-The post 鈥楾he Last Dive鈥 Follows a Diver鈥檚 20-Year-Long Friendship with a Giant Manta Ray appeared first on 国产吃瓜黑料 Online.
+The post 鈥楾he Last Dive鈥 Follows a Diver鈥檚 20-Year-Long Friendship With a Giant Manta Ray appeared first on 国产吃瓜黑料 Online.

 ]]>

-鈥楾he Last Dive鈥 Follows a Diver鈥檚 20-Year-Long Friendship with a Giant Manta Ray
+鈥楾he Last Dive鈥 Follows a Diver鈥檚 20-Year-Long Friendship With a Giant Manta Ray

 Sailors have been known for telling tall tales.
 So when Terry Kennedy, a now 83-year-old sailor, would talk about swimming with his friend off Mexico鈥檚 remote Revillagigedo Islands in the late 1980s, it鈥檚 understandable why some questioned if it was all true.
 The charismatic friend he was always going on about was, after all, a 22-foot giant manta ray.